Wednesday, July 01, 2009

 ♥ Researching and piloting a good podcasting solution.
 Apple's upcoming Snow Leopard Server has both a new built-in Podcast Library and a Blog Server that can be used for podcasting.
 With our Developer Account we will test the pre-release versions.
 I will also be investigating the Opencast site for new developments in open source podcasting.

-♥ Configuring two new computers for the ATL, a dual boot Mac and a Windows machine.
+♥ Configuring two new computers for the ATL, a dual boot Mac for video and audio editing and a Windows machine for graphics.

 ♥ Expanding our lab storage with a new 8 terabyte RAID, this will almost double our storage capacity.